justanothercell/ProgrammingLanguageIdeas/README.md

 # ProgrammingLanguageIdeas

-Gradually designing the perfect general purpose programming lanuage
+Gradually designing the perfect general purpose programming lanuage.
+No guarantee that that is all even possible with a compiled language, im just tossing stuff around

 ### What Should Be Noted And Is Probably Best:
 - the less special cases the better: <br>